Fakhruddin0139/UEFI-Drone-Swarm-Decision-Engine/README.md

 ## Architecture Decision Log

-Major technical decisions made during development:
+Major technical decisions and the reasoning behind each:

 | Decision | Options | Chosen | Reason |
 |----------|---------|--------|--------|